 by Mother Mary Elizabeth Kloss, OSB

-Love and prayers always!
+Love and prayers from us all,

 Mother Mary Elizabeth, OSB